-Recently a reader emailed me inquiring about options for recycling.
-He lives in an apartment community that does not have pick-up service and was coming up blank with figuring out where he could drop off recycled goods on his own.
+Recently a reader emailed me inquiring about options for recycling in Madison.
+He lives in an apartment community that does not have a pick-up service and was coming up blank with figuring out where he could drop off recycled goods on his own.

 Because I didn’t have a solid answer, I asked the All Things Madison community on Instagram and Facebook.
 I had a handful of people ask me to report my findings because they too were interested in where to recycle.

 In this article, I’ve compiled a list of information about recycling in Madison, Alabama, both for single-family residences and as well as for those who are looking for somewhere specific to take additional items.